RandomHashTags/litleagues/README.md

 - Many league and tournament settings to tailor your schedules exactly how you want
 - Export as PDF
 - [coming soon] Database features (creating accounts, joining teams, organizing leagues & tournaments, saving schedules & schedule settings)

+## Update Frequency
+Usually the first Friday of every month (so, once a month).
+Sometimes more if the updates are necessary (bug fixes, security patches) or I get notable stuff done.